MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 Use the Returns Transaction Entry window to process purchasing return transactions.

-If you’re using multiple bins and a default purchase returns bin exists at either the item-site or the site, the quantity at the default bin will decrease by the extended quantity for an item that is not tracked by serial or lot numbers.
+If you're using multiple bins and a default purchase returns bin exists at either the item-site or the site, the quantity at the default bin will decrease by the extended quantity for an item that is not tracked by serial or lot numbers.
 You can modify the default bin selections.
-If a default purchase returns bin doesn’t exist, you will be required to enter one.
-For serial- and lot-numbered items, the purchase returns bin is the bin associated with the serial or lot number, and you can’t to change the bin.
+If a default purchase returns bin doesn't exist, you will be required to enter one.
+For serial- and lot-numbered items, the purchase returns bin is the bin associated with the serial or lot number, and you can't to change the bin.

 If you are using Project Accounting, the Project Number field and the Cost Category ID field will be displayed in the Returns Transaction Entry window.
 To enter a return for a project return-from-inventory transaction, see *Processing project return from-inventory transactions*.